ey-lab/formation-python/lessons/10-introduction-to-tools/11-git/README.md

-# Exercice 1.1.1 : Clone a Git repository
+# Exercise 1.1.1 : Clone a Git repository

 1) Create your own GitHub account
 2) Configure Git to deal with the EY proxy